 Seniors have the option to complete an honors thesis if they have a minimum GPA of 3.5 in the major.

-As a program, we are strongly committed to undergraduate education, and students can be assured that Cinema Studies will provide many opportunities to work closely with a number of faculty members.
-Penn Cinema Studies graduates go on to do many different things, e.g. they work in the film and media industry (advertising, agents, and production); pursue PhDs in Cinema and Media studies; write professionally (screenplays and journalism); and pursue careers in management, law and finance.
+As a program, we are strongly committed to undergraduate education, and students can be assured that Cinema and Media Studies will provide many opportunities to work closely with a number of faculty members.
+Penn Cinema and Media Studies graduates go on to do many different things, e.g. they work in the film and media industry (advertising, agents, and production); pursue PhDs in Cinema and Media studies; write professionally (screenplays and journalism); and pursue careers in management, law and finance.